sahilm89/CeDNe/README.md

 # CeDNe: C elegans Data Network

-CeDNe (pronounced Sydney) is a Python Library for multi-omic integration of neuroscience data from C elegans.
+CeDNe (pronounced Sid-nee) is a Python Library for multi-omic integration of neuroscience data from C elegans.
 CeDNe has been built on top of networkx package in order to leverage its graph structure and Python's object oriented capabilities together to create graph-based data containers that are intuitive to keep neuroscience data for analysis.
 Due to this structure, CeDNe acts as a multi-omic